ex4722/ctf-writeups/battelle/holy_grail/README.md

   }}
 ```

-Their are a couple of fields here but the main ones that we are interested in is st_name.
+There are a couple of fields here but the main one that we are interested in is st_name.
 Its the offset into the STRTAB.

-The STRTAB is not a struct but rather bunch of strings that are function names
+The STRTAB is not a struct but rather a bunch of strings that are function names
 ```
 gef➤  x/13s 0x804826c
 0x804826c:      ""